 The right time to eat carbohydrates is anytime that your body is naturally very insulin sensitive.
 And, as mentioned above, the one time when your body is most insulin sensitive is your first meal after a demanding workout.

 Make sure to consume some good quality carbs 1-2 hours after your toughest workouts.
 This will go a long way in improving your insulin sensitivity going forward.

 Fat Loss Hormone 3: Catecholamines

-Catecholamines may just be your bodies strongest belly fat fighters.
+Catecholamines may just be your body’s strongest belly fat fighters.
 The catecholamines are actually a group of hormones released by the adrenal glands.
-Two of the more well know catecholamines are epinephrine, and norepinephrine.
-When these cathecholamines are elevated your body will start oxidizing (burning) fat at a proficient rate due to activation of Hormone Sensitive Lipase (HSL).
+Two of the more well know catecholamines are epinephrine and norepinephrine.
+When these catecholamines are elevated, your body will start oxidizing (burning) fat at a proficient rate due to activation of Hormone Sensitive Lipase (HSL).

 If you can strategically elevate catecholamines, fat-burning won’t be a problem for you.

 The Catecholamine Fix:

-One of the best ways to elevate cathecholamines is with intense exercise.
-High intensity interval training works very well for this.
+One of the best ways to elevate catecholamines is with intense exercise.
+High-intensity interval training works very well for this.

 An effective nutrition strategy is to incorporate some intermittent fasting.
 In fact, numerous studies have shown that intermittent fasting increases blood levels of catecholamines, which in turn increases your rate of fat burning.

 There are many ways you can tackle Intermittent Fasting.
 My preferred method of fasting is the 24-36 hour fast.
 Essentially once or twice a week I will take a break from eating.
-With the 24 hour fast, I will eat dinner tonight and then not eat again until dinner tomorrow night.
-The 36 hour fast extends this fasting period past dinner tomorrow night and I would then eat the following morning.
-Although 36 sounds much more difficult, the reality is most of the time you are fasting is during sleep, so it is actually far less tedious than it sounds.
+With the 24 hours fast, I will eat dinner tonight and then not eat again until dinner tomorrow night.
+The 36 hour fast extends this fasting period past dinner tomorrow night so that I don’t eat until the following morning.
+Although 36 hours sounds much more difficult, the reality is most of the time you are fasting is during sleep, so it is actually far less tedious than it sounds.

 I’ve also personally found that these day-long fasts have worked wonders for improving my gut health.
 I think that occasionally taking a break from digesting my typical foods is a nice change for my digestive system. (less stress on the digestive system = lower cortisol)

 Belly Fat Burning Action Plan